eclipse-kura/kura/CONTRIBUTING.md

 You can find all the details in the [Contributing via Git](http://wiki.eclipse.org/Development_Resources/Contributing_via_Git) document on the Eclipse web site.

+#### Stale PR policy

+To avoid piling up too many Issues and Pull Requests we enabled a Github Action that takes care of automatically closing stale Issues/Pull Request.

+- An Issue/Pull Request gets tagged as "_stale_" after **60 days** of inactivity (i.e. no comments/commits etc.)
+- An Issue/Pull Request gets automatically closed after being "_stale_" for **14 days** without any update

+Keep this in mind when contributing to the Eclipse Kura project.

 ## Making your Changes

 * Fork the repository on GitHub